 In 2016, INTERPOL established a dedicated task force to review all data processing concerns, particularly in relation to Red Notices and wanted persons diffusions, to ensure compliance with the INTERPOL constitution and rules.

-Significant reforms to the ways in which INTERPOL processes and manages data have been introduced to allow for a clearer definition of responsibility, a more effective structure and a greater focus on human rights.
+Significant reforms to the ways in which INTERPOL processes and manages data have been introduced to allow for a clearer definition of responsibility and continued effectiveness in response to technological advancements, whilst ensuring that human rights are upheld.
 The reforms however will need to be carefully monitored.